eiji03aero/mskit/README.md

 - toolkit for microservices in go

 # Todo
-- add kitchen service
-  - create mongo eventstore
-  - no protobuffer

 ## TBD
 - should ponder how tables are initialized
   - probably it should just provide sql
+- aggregate
-- version on aggregate
+  - version
+  - snapshot

 # Features
 - Event sourcing
-- Saga
 - Pub/Sub
   - EventPublisher
+  - EventConsumer
 - RPC with other service
   - RPCClient
+- Saga

 # Components
 ## BaseAggregate